ncatlab/nlab-content/pages/4/8/9/3/3984/content.md

 It is obvious that each of these kinematic tangent sets is functorial in Fr&#246;licher spaces.

 One would anticipate that in a given application the only two candidates for a kinematic tangent set will be either the full kinematic tangent set or the first kinematic tangent set.
-Note that for a manifold with boundary, the first kinematic tangent set at a point in the boundary is the tangent space of the boundary whereas the full kinematic tangent set is the tangent space of the ambient manifold (including the outward pointing normal).
+Note that for a [[manifold with boundary]], the first kinematic tangent set at a point in the boundary is the tangent space of the boundary whereas the full kinematic tangent set is the tangent space of an ambient manifold (including the outward pointing [[normal vector|normal]]).

 We have been careful in writing "tangent _set_" rather than "tangent _space_" so as not to imply any particular structure.
-Reparametrisation of paths easily defines the structure of an $\mathbb{R}$-set on each tangent set but in general one will not be able to add tangent vectors.
+Reparametrisation of paths easily defines the structure of an $(\mathbb{R},+)$-[[G-set|set]] on each tangent set (scalar multiplication) but in general one will not be able to add tangent vectors.
 Nonetheless, some addition may be possible and addition has nice properties when it is defined.

 +-- {: mynumdef #TanSum}